Jeffrey-Ede/Adaptive-Partial-STEM/README.md

 ## Training Data

 Datasets containing 19769 STEM images cropped or downsampled to 96x96 are [here](https://github.com/Jeffrey-Ede/datasets/wiki).
+Other dataset variants are also available.

 ## Miscellaneous